AdairChan-CSH/VReverything-VR-RTC/README.md

 How to use: About lisence, go ask RTC, recordRTC
 1. download recordRTC on git
-2. put this project files in their simple demo folder
+2. put this project files in their simple demo folder(no need of hosting)
 3. open 'video-mirror-recording4.html' for normal screen, or 'video-mirror-recording2.html' for larger screen
 4. click buttons, select screens, notifications
 5. put the browsers in between two monitors